alan-turing-institute/AutisticaCitizenScience/community-recommendations/focus-groups/24_September_2019.md

 * (**P** d): swearwords?
 	* (**A** **P** d): “It’s a tough one”
 	* (**A** **P** d): “I’m personally okay with it”
-* (F, i): depends on the age range of people logging on: “my 8 year-old nephew who’s autistic, he’s quite tech savvy so he’d be able to come on here and probably go onto the website, share his experiences, but I don’t think you really want an 8 year old reading swear words”
+* (**P** *F* i): depends on the age range of people logging on: “my 8 year-old nephew who’s autistic, he’s quite tech savvy so he’d be able to come on here and probably go onto the website, share his experiences, but I don’t think you really want an 8 year old reading swear words”
 * (**A** i): “…if you don’t include swear words, we end up quite restricting some people because that’s how they communicate”
 * (**A** d): have a setting to filter out swear words as a child-friendly option
 * (**A** **P** d): “f-ing and blind-ing all over the place… that’s completely by the by, I really couldn’t possibly care less”